dfrtz/project-defender/README.md

 # Defender
 Defender is a Python and Javascript based Web Application/Rest API to manage streaming of audio and video from security cameras, and other devices, in a local network.
-Seecurity is currently achieved through the use of HTTPS certificates, and a salted User/Password database.
+Security is currently achieved through the use of HTTPS certificates, and a salted User/Password database with PBKDF2 SHA512 combo.
 For simplicity and greater compatibility with low end devices, video is streamed as MJPEG, and audio is streamed as WAV (meaning bandwidth usage is not optimized).
 Streams can be saved using separate applications with support for HTTP, such as FFMPEG, VLC, etc.

 Currently this application supports Video streaming through OpenCV: